 I almost never buy in bulk, although I appreciate the expression of commitment.
 My lack of bulk desire is rooted in one of those childhoods funneled through scarcity politics, of all kinds: spirit, body, voice, resources, access, stimulation.
-My earliest taste of cultural politics were synthetic extractions grounded in epic narratives of protection.
-A practice endured through sacrifice.
+My earliest taste of cultural politics were synthetic extractions grounded in epic narratives of fatherly protection.

-There was a seduction to all that nurturing, an attention and encouragement to focus on one’s most intimate self.
-If followed correctly, there would be saving.
+There was a seduction to all that nurturing, an attention and encouragement to focus on one’s most intimate self—the soul.

-In all that repetitive redemption, there was a sense of safety – false as it was.
+false as it was.
 I ache for those early feelings of learning about abundance.
 When the simple was profound, like the sound of snow falling.

-These days are starting to feel retrograde, astrologically speaking an illusion.
+an illusion.
 My dreams are looping, again.
 I’m taking all these memories, the bulk of them, and feeling nothing but an offering to grieve for what was taken, withheld, starved.
 An invitation of acceptance, a different kind of suffering.